Local government in England

-The local authorities of England: unitary authorities (pink), metropolitan boroughs (purple), non-metropolitan counties and districts (green), London boroughs (orange), and the unique City of London and Isles of Scilly authorities (brown).

-Local government in England broadly consists of three layers: civil parishes, local authorities, and regional authorities.
-Every part of England is governed by at least one local authority, but parish councils and regional authorities do not exist everywhere.
-In addition, there are 31 police and crime commissioners, four police, fire and crime commissioners, and ten national park authorities with local government responsibilities.
+Local government in England broadly consists of three layers: civil parishes, local authority districts, and non-metropolitan counties.
+These districts and counties are known as principal areas and cover almost all of England.
+The local authorities for these areas are known as principal councils.
+The exceptions are the City of London and the Isles of Scilly, which each have unique forms of local government.
 Local government is not standardised across the country, with the last comprehensive reform taking place in 1974.

-Local authorities cover the entirety of England, and are responsible for services such as education, transport, planning applications, and waste collection and disposal.
-In two-tier areas a non-metropolitan county council and two or more non-metropolitan district councils share responsibility for these services.
-In single-tier areas a unitary authority, London borough, or metropolitan borough provides all services.
-The City of London and Isles of Scilly have unique local authorities.

-Some local authorities collaborate through regional authorities.
-Combined authorities are statutory bodies which allow two or more local authorities to voluntarily pool responsibilities and negotiate a devolution deal with the UK Government for the area they cover, giving it powers beyond those typically held by a local authority.
-In Greater London, the Greater London Authority (GLA) has responsibility for transport, policing, fire and rescue, development and strategic planning.

-Civil parishes are the lowest tier of local government, and primarily exist in rural and smaller urban areas.
+Civil parishes are the most local tier of local government, and primarily exist in rural and smaller urban areas.
 The responsibilities of parish councils are limited and generally consist of providing and maintaining public spaces and facilities.

+Principal councils are responsible for services such as education, transport, planning applications, and waste collection and disposal.
+In most of England, there is a single level of local authority district known as a unitary authority.
+In other areas, a two-tier system of local government is used in which a non-metropolitan county council shares responsibility with a non-metropolitan district council for these services; this two-tier system has been phased out over time with the last remaining two-tier authorities scheduled to be replaced by unitary authorities by 2028 in the upcoming structural changes to local government in England.

 Local authorities are considered statutory corporations and have no authority to act other than where they have been explicitly allowed by law.
 However, since the Localism Act 2011, local authorities have had a general power of competence meaning that 'a local authority has power to do anything that individuals generally may do.'

+As of June 2026 (in addition to local authorities), England also has the following public bodies which have local and regional responsibilities: